tealalala/notebook-dev/django/create-new-django-app.md

-# Create new Django app and project
+# Create new Django app

 In terminal: